rehierl/node-tree-outliner/3-basic-design/7-1-current-context.md

 # Design - current context

 **TODO**
-this is so far just a list of notes ...
+this is so far just a list of notes - intended to describe what an implementation can work with -

 the current section (represents the current path of sections), represents the algorithm's relevant current knowledge -